WOGYT/WOGYT/README.md

 # About me 👋
-I'm a french student releasing cool project on my free time
+I'm a french student releasing cool projects on my free time

 <br>